mj2oz/qtile/README.md

-My qtile dotfile, feel free to use them.
+My qtile dotfiles, feel free to use them.